Dateline: Tivat, Montenegro

 Having a guinea pig is valuable because you want to learn from someone in the same boat as you are.
 A Panama lawyer may know a lot about Panama residency (although many know far less than you’d hope), but he doesn’t understand why YOU want residency, nor does he understand anything about your situation outside of Panama.

 Knowing that the professionals you choose have passed the sniff test is important and can save you a lot of time and money, not to mention the opportunity cost.
-You don’t want to be one of those guys that sets up a strategy to save on tax, only to find out you not only wasted your time and money, but you now have to pay tax for the time you had the bad strategy.
+You don’t want to be one of those guys who sets up a strategy to save on tax, only to find out you not only wasted your time and money, but you now have to pay tax for the time you had the bad strategy.

 Check their credentials